Who Cares if You Listen?: Controversy over title

 In an interview with Gabrielle Zuckerman for "American Mavericks" on American Public Media in 2002, Babbitt admits that the "story" of "Who Cares if You Listen" had "pursued" and "angered" him.
 He goes on to state that the article was originally a lecture entitled "Off the Cuff", and that the title "Who Cares if You Listen" was not authorized by him.
 In fact, some years earlier, he stated that the title he sent to High Fidelity was "The Composer as Specialist", notwithstanding the article's opening line.
 However, "the article was injudiciously cut and given its inflammatory title by an editor".
 In the interview, Babbitt suggests that the published title "had little of the letter and nothing of the spirit of the article", and protests, "Of course, I do care if you listen."
 Yet, Babbitt's suggestion in the article for the composer of "advanced music" is "total, resolute, and voluntary withdrawal from this public world to one of private performance".

 Tommasini was not the only one to have pointed out that Babbitt's protests about the title "may sound like revisionist spin control".
 Whether the article's contents were reflected in the title is a matter of controversy.
-On the one hand, "Mr. Babbitt will go to his grave famous for, among other things, a piece of prose whose published title—Who Cares If You Listen?—he insists was appended by an unfeeling editor.
+On the one hand, one commentator stated that "Mr. Babbitt will go to his grave famous for, among other things, a piece of prose whose published title—Who Cares If You Listen?—he insists was appended by an unfeeling editor.
 Yet the title accurately echoes the essay's ideas..."
-On the other, "Although the essay does not actually express the sentiment of its false title, one could, on a cursory reading, perhaps, get that out of it."
+On the other, it has been written that "Although the essay does not actually express the sentiment of its false title, one could, on a cursory reading, perhaps, get that out of it."